magicmatatjahu/adi/README.md

 - Implement the `onDestroy` hook
 - Implement ProtoInjector and think how to reuse the created modules from the scope, it means how to reuse the modules that will be create in the hierarchy one time and then reuse - the main problem is with imported modules and with `exports` - probably in react (and in other front-end tools) exports isn't good solution
 - Introduce wrappers for modules
+- Think about order of initializing and destroying modules - at the moment initializing is from end and destroying from beginning stack // it's good order like in C++ destructors
+- Reuse wrappers in the wrappers chain in the Fallback, Multi and Decorate wrappers - it can be also useful in the other custom wrappers - done by `DRY_RUN` session's status

+## RETHING - WORKS BUT IT SHOULD BE BETTER

+- Rethink the `Multi` wrapper
+- Rethink the modules and exporting of the provider
+- Rethink proxy modules
+- Rething caching in `Cache` wrapping
+- Rething about instance record saved in the session - it can increase memory consumption and make stackoverflow in the future if someone will inject Session in the provider - then whole chain of session will be injected and "cached" to the provider
+- Rethink session - for example: in method injection it stores information about previous sessions - this can be misleading for singleton because for it previous sessions point to the element that created it first

 ## NICE TO HAVE BUT NOT NEEDED

+- Create `Request` scope
 - Add tree-shakable wrappers, eg for Multi purpose
 - Allow change wrappers on runtime - in another, previous in wrappers' chain wrapper.
 Also have definition of next wrappers in single wrapper - it will be awesome feature for collections wrappers like `Multi`
 - Add `deep` config for `Delegate` wrapper